Alkaline battery: Construction

 Alkaline batteries are manufactured in standard cylindrical forms interchangeable with zinc–carbon batteries, and in button forms.
 Several individual cells may be interconnected to form a true "battery", such as the 9-volt PP3-size battery.

 A cylindrical cell is contained in a drawn stainless steel can, which is the cathode connection.
 The positive electrode mixture is a compressed paste of manganese dioxide with carbon powder added for increased conductivity.
 The paste may be pressed into the can or deposited as pre-molded rings.
 The hollow center of the cathode is lined with a separator, which prevents contact of the electrode materials and short-circuiting of the cell.
 The separator is made of a non-woven layer of cellulose or a synthetic polymer.
 The separator must conduct ions and remain stable in the highly alkaline electrolyte solution.

 The negative electrode is composed of a dispersion of zinc powder in a gel containing the potassium hydroxide electrolyte.
 The zinc powder provides more surface area for chemical reactions to take place, compared to a metal can.
 This lowers the internal resistance of the cell.
 To prevent gassing of the cell at the end of its life, more manganese dioxide is used than required to react with all the zinc.
 Also, a plastic-made gasket is usually added to increase leakage resistance.

 The cell is then wrapped in aluminium foil, a plastic film, or rarely, cardboard, which acts as a final layer of leak protection as well as providing a surface on which logos and labels can be printed.

 When describing AAA, AA, C, sub-C and D size cells, the negative electrode is connected to the flat end, and the positive terminal is the end with the raised button.
 This is usually reversed in button cells, with the flat-ended cylindrical can being the positive terminal.

 Recharging of alkaline batteries

 Some alkaline batteries are designed to be recharged a few times, and are described as rechargeable alkaline batteries.
-Attempts to recharge standard alkaline batteries may cause rupture, or the leaking of hazardous liquids which will corrode the equipment.
+Attempts to recharge standard alkaline batteries may cause rupture, or the leaking of hazardous liquids that corrode the equipment.
 However, it is reported that standard alkaline batteries can often be recharged a few times (typically not more than ten), albeit with reduced capacity after each charge; chargers are available commercially.
 The UK consumer organisation Which? reported that it tested two such chargers with Energizer alkaline batteries, finding that battery capacity dropped on average to 10% of its original value, with huge variations, after two cycles (without stating how depleted they were before recharging) after recharging them two times.